-A latin term that means “about minimal things” is - ironically - taking on a huge significance for Canada in the re-negotiation of NAFTA.
+A latin term that means “about minimal things” is - ironically - taking on a huge significance for importing to Canada from the USA.
 The de minimis level -also referred to as the low value threshold - refers to the value below which duty and taxes are not charged.

 Currently, most items valued under $800 US can be imported duty free to the USA.
 Under the new USA Canada Free Trade agreement (USMCA) imports to Canada valued over $40 CAD are subject to duty and taxes.
 Express shipments valued under $150 CAD can be imported duty free (but are subject to sales tax).

 Section 321 to the USA versus LVS system clearance in Canada: Serving express e-commerce imports but with much different low value thresholds.